Shopping for a new ukulele, but don’t know where to start? I’ve been there and, yes, it can be a bit overwhelming.

 Luna includes a gig bag with this model.

-- Great for beginners.
-Lanikai prices its ukuleles competitively, especially for beginners who are curious about learning to play the ukulele.
+- Great for new players.
+Lanikai prices its ukuleles competitively, especially for people who are curious about learning to play the ukulele.

 - Also options for experienced players.
-Lanikai ukes aren’t just for beginners.
-In fact, the company offers a number of higher-end models geared toward more experienced players.
+In fact, the company offers a number of higher-end models geared toward more advanced players.

 - Fun designs.
 While you can certainly find more traditional ukulele designs in Lanikai’s lineup, you can also find more eccentric, artistic-looking models.